haritpanchal/react-wordpress/README.md

 This repository shows integration of React with WordPress

+# Installation Steps

+1. Clone this repo in your system.
+2. Change directory `cd/react-wordpress`.
+3. Run `npm install`.
+4. Move `react-wordpress-theme` to your WordPress setup `/wp-content/themes/` and **Activate** the theme.
+5. Run `npm start` at your repo location (react-wordpress).
+6. Voila!

 # How it works:

-1. APIs created using WordPress REST API method.
+1. REST endpoints created using WordPress REST API.
 2. APIs are used in React JS framework to handle data.

 # API Endpoints: